Forbes Interview with Blockstream Founder: How Did Satoshi Nakamoto's First Collaborator Build Bitcoin?

 Back: We are preparing for both.
 We have one of the main implementations of Lightning, which is all about scalability and retail payments.
 Then we have Liquid, which focuses more on trustless transactions, smart contracts, assets, stablecoins, and securities.
 Although I have a background in computer science, I was quite an enthusiastic day trader and investor in the mid-90s, and I was curious about what Bitcoin technology (blockchain) could do to improve trading infrastructure.

 Events like the Mt.
-Gox collapse taught us that we should have a technology that allows you to conduct atomic trades without custody.
-In reality, everyone hands over custody to exchanges, which means you need to trust others.
+Gox collapse taught us that we should have a technology that allows you to perform atomic trades without custody.
+In reality, everyone hands over custody to exchanges, which means you have to trust others.
 Liquid is doing a lot of things, and it is also being used for stablecoins and retail payments.
-A new thing has emerged: cross Lightning wallets, and there are currently three or four teams working on this.
+Now there is something new: cross Lightning wallets, with three or four teams currently working on this.
 They look like Lightning wallets, but in fact, they are Liquid wallets that use trustless transactions to swap Liquid Bitcoin for Bitcoin on Lightning and vice versa when you want to make a payment.

-Forbes: I know the usage of the Lightning and Liquid platforms is growing, but in terms of Bitcoin transaction volume, that proportion is still relatively small.
+Forbes: I know the usage rates of the Lightning and Liquid platforms are increasing, but in terms of Bitcoin's transaction volume, this proportion is still relatively small.
 What are your thoughts on this?
 What measures can be taken to accelerate the adoption of these networks?
 Additionally, I see that interest in stablecoins is similar to what you mentioned about emerging markets.
 How do Bitcoin and stablecoins compare in trying to mitigate inflation risk?

 Back: In some ways, stablecoins are very convenient, while Bitcoin is a bit unstable, which is a side effect of rapid adoption.
 For those who don't have much savings and need to make retail payments weekly, this can create some trouble.
 Stablecoins are very popular, and there are some stablecoins on Liquid, the main one being USDT, along with stablecoins pegged to the Mexican peso, euro, and yen launched by new issuers.
 The yen stablecoin is a bit special; it is limited to over-the-counter trading with Bitcoin.
 So far, the market cap isn't very large, around $35 million.
 But this type of wallet is still in its early stages.
 We are working on some projects that could achieve mass adoption and enhance retail payment use.

 We have already seen other types of bonds issued on Liquid.
 One of them is a $1.5 billion promissory note issued by Mifiel.
 Several large publicly traded companies funded the promissory note.
-Then, the promissory note is for small business loans in Mexico.
-There are hundreds of loans, with each company's or individual's loan amount being around $25,000 to $100,000.
+Then, the promissory note is for small business loans sent to Mexico.
+There are hundreds of loans, with each loan amounting to about $25,000 to $100,000 per company or individual.
 These activities used to be recorded on paper, which was prone to errors.
 With this new source of funding, they have been using Liquid to track debt instruments that are transferable.
-When lenders issue loans, they receive a DocuSign, and after linking with the borrower, they receive another DocuSign, and the issuer gets a transferable loan certificate, allowing them to resell it to other lenders.
+When lenders issue loans, they receive a DocuSign, and after linking with the borrower, they receive another DocuSign, and the issuer gets a transferable loan certificate so they can resell it to other lenders.

 Forbes: Now let's talk about your recent funding situation.
-How do you think Bitcoin-centric companies raising funds from investors differs from companies that raise funds through token issuance?
+How do you think Bitcoin-centric companies raising funds from investors differ from companies that raise funds through token issuance?

 Back: I think the market has shifted.
-A venture capital firm called Trammell Venture Partners released an annual report studying crypto market investments and the allocation of Bitcoin funding compared to other blockchain-related funding.
-Due to the phenomenon of tokenization, venture capital firms were previously heavily biased towards other networks; they didn't have to create successful products that met market demand; as long as there was liquidity, they could sell tokens.
+A venture capital firm called Trammell Venture Partners released an annual report studying crypto market investments and the allocation of Bitcoin funding compared to other blockchain-related projects.
+Due to the phenomenon of tokenization, venture capital firms have previously leaned heavily toward other networks, where they didn't have to create successful products that met market demand; as long as there was liquidity, they could sell tokens.
 But this situation has changed somewhat over the past year.

 For us, now is a good time to expand this business.
 On Liquid, there is also a way to handle securities in a properly licensed manner.
 Several different companies are doing this, one of which is Stockr, a securitization fund management company based in Luxembourg.
 We did something similar in 2021.
 One is a Bitcoin mining note.
-We had a mining farm, and at that time, we hosted many large company mining machines, such as Fidelity's machines, and we garnered a lot of interest from retail investors.
-There are even MicroStrategy (MSTR) stocks on Liquid now.
+We had a mining facility at that time, and we hosted many large company mining machines, such as Fidelity's machines, and we gained a lot of interest from retail investors.
+Liquid even has MicroStrategy (MSTR) stock now.
 You can trade it, and it has some interesting advantages compared to trading on Interactive Brokers.
 For example, it can be traded around the clock.

-Another novelty in our funding is that a large portion of the funds paid by the lead investors is actually in Bitcoin, and we will retain that Bitcoin.
+Another novelty in our funding is that a large portion of the funds paid by the lead investor is actually in Bitcoin, and we will retain this Bitcoin.
 We did this back in our seed round in 2021 when we raised $21 million.
 In a way, we were among the earliest MicroStrategy, as we had Bitcoin on our balance sheet.
-Of course, many Bitcoin startups are doing some of this now, but we have been around longer than most companies, having started in 2014.
+Of course, now many Bitcoin startups are doing some of these things, but we have been around longer than most companies, starting back in 2014.

 Forbes: What are the biggest risks facing Bitcoin or Blockstream?